donnyhyon/ShoppingListApi/README.md

 ### Running using Docker
 Need to make sure a back-end jar file is created.
-To do this `cd backend && mvn clean pacakage`
+To do this `cd backend && mvn clean package`

 Then `cd ..` back up to project root to run
 `docker compose up --build`

+Access the front end at `localhost:3000`

 #### Stopping docker and removing images
 `docker compose down --rmi all`